 There are also real-world examples of this.
 If a car were purchased privately from its former owner, the buyer would most likely request to see a picture ID of the owner during the transaction.
 Otherwise she would risk unknowingly buying a stolen car.
-On the other hand, it is not a requirement for the former owner to see the buyer's ID.
+On the other hand, it is not a requirement for the former owner to see the buyer's ID to check the car's legitimacy.